 4. Transverse leukonychia

 Having listed them out, let’s take out time to look at each of them critically.

 1. Partial leukonychia

 A leukonychia is said to be incomplete when the white spots or dots are on parts of the nail plate.

 These lines could be towards the end of your nails or just after the lunula.
 The dots can as well be transverse or longitudinal as the case may be.

 Often, Severe variation of this can result in or lead to full-blown leukonychia.

 2. Total leukonychia

 When all your nails look completely white, you’re said to have total white nails.
 What if all my nails aren’t white?

 Then its likely that what you have isn’t a total leukonychia.
 It could be minor trauma which usually doesn’t call for alarm.

 3. True leukonychia

 This is the most prominent of all the leukonychia and its characterised by tiny white spots on the nails.

 This lines may be transverse or longitudinal.
-Oftentimes, they’re mostly transverse.
+Often, they’re mostly transverse.

 Contrary to popular belief, biting one’s nails isn’t the real cause as many are advocating.
 The real reason is trauma.

 When you pick at your nails, it is the free edge – the parts that begin to look all white is what you go after, and these lines or dots as we’ve stated earlier usually occurs somewhat at the middle or close to the lunula – the white moon very close to your cuticle.

 PS: The Lunula shouldn’t be confused with white spots on nails.
 They are entirely different.
 In case you don’t know what Lunula is, Below is a close-up photo for you.

 On the other hand, Having a few white spots on your nails may not necessarily signal any health complications.